-Reggio Calabria, which is the largest town of Calabria and also the main centre of commerce, stands in a splendid position on the eastern coast of the Straits of Messina, where the straits open into the Ionian Sea.
+Reggio Calabria, which is the largest town of Calabria and also the main centre of commerce, stands in a splendid position on the eastern coast of the Strait of Messina, where the strait opens into the Ionian Sea.
 It enjoys an exceptionally mild climate all the year round and, for this reason, is a popular climatic and seaside resort.

 The city’s origins are very antique (743 BC), but the combined destructive forces of man and nature, in the form of earthquakes and devastation have wiped out any remains of antique splendor.

 After the catastrophic earthquake in 1908, the city was rebuilt and now is elegant and harmonious.
 The city planning is in the form of a “chessboard”, characterized by long streets, which run parallel to and cross each other, beginning at the seafront Via Marina and leading up to the upper quarters.

 The road along the seafront was defined by D’Annunzio as being “the most beautiful kilometer in Italy.”
 The center of the town is, in fact, very beautiful.